 Crawford and Meng (2011) and its predecessors have been influential because of the domain: labor supply.
-However, this domain can make the analysis more complex than it needs to be.
+More recently, Thakral and T (20 However, this domain can make the analysis more complex than it needs to be.

 An alternative approach (innovated by Saez 2010; and Chetty et. al 2011): search for excess "bunching".